mchmarny/artifact-events/workflows/dispatch/README.md

 > Note: these events do not fire for notes and occurrence created via Artifact Analysis API.

+Artifact Registry (AR) now also supports [remote repositories](https://cloud.google.com/artifact-registry/docs/repositories/remote-repo).
+This is basically a proxy to an upstream repo caches artifacts.
+You can create them for Docker Hub, Helm, dev language package like Maven or PiPI, or OS packages like Debian or RPM.

+The need part is that any artifact you pull via that kind of repo in AR can also benefit from the vulnerability scanning.
+Vulnerability events discovered that way will also be published to the topic just like AR does for "local" artifacts.
+This allows you to have aggregated notifications of artifact vulnerabilities whether they reside in AR or in a remote repo.

+GCP provides a number of ways in which you can process these events (Cloud Workflows, Cloud Build, Cloud Functions, etc.).
+In this walk-through we will overview:

+* [manual](#manual) - quick way to get a few of the events output by AA
+* [programmatic](#programmatic) - uses Cloud Function to dispatch AA events to Slack, Jira, REST API etc.

 ## setup

 If you haven't already done so, start by enabling the Artifact Analysis and Container Scanning API